 Hate Crime Reporting

-- 2020 There was one Hate Crime/Bias Incident - Intimidation based on race - 2019 There was one Hate Crime/Bias Incident - Intimidation based on race - 2018 There were no reported Hate Crimes/ Bias Incidents
+- 2022 There was no reported Hate Crimes/ Bias Incident/Intimidation based on race. - 2021 There was no reported Hate Crimes/ Bias Incident/Intimidation based on race. - 2020 There was no reported Hate Crimes/ Bias Incident/Intimidation based on race.